wilkung/wilkung.github.io/_posts/2014-3-3-Hello-World.md

 title: You're up and running!
 ---

 Hello All You Peoples.
-I'm here to wrangle your data and whip it into shape and make it vomit out its secrets.
+I'm here to wrangle your data and whip it into shape.

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).